InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 # Map、FlapMap and Reduce

-The role of the `Map` is to generate a new array, iterate over the original array, take each element out to do some transformation, and then `append` to the new array.
+The effect of the `Map` is to generate a new array, iterate over the original array, take each element out to do some transformation, and then `append` to the new array.

 ```js
 [1, 2, 3].map((v) => v + 1)
 // -> [2, 3, 4]
 ```

-A `Map` has three parameters, namely the current index element, the index, the original array.
+`Map` has three parameters, namely the current index element, the index, the original array.

 ```js
 ['1','2','3'].map(parseInt)